alchemyplatform/aa-sdk/site/packages/aa-core/smart-account-client/actions/buildUserOperationFromTx.md

 ### `overrides?:` [`UserOperationOverrides`](/packages/aa-core/smart-account-client/types/userOperationOverrides.md)

 Optional parameter where you can specify override values for `maxFeePerGas`, `maxPriorityFeePerGas`, `callGasLimit`, `preVerificationGas`, `verificationGasLimit` or `paymasterAndData` on the user operation request

+### `account?: SmartContractAccount`

+If your client was not instantiated with an account, then you will have to pass the account in to this call.